sjoerdvz/Opencore-Aorus-Elite-AC/README.md

  * CFG Lock Disable.
  * CSM Disable.
  * Secureboot Disable.
- * Windows Features set to window for dualboot systems. if not use OtherOS.
+ * Windows Features set to window for Dualboot systems. if you not use windows 10 choose OtherOS.
  * Optional you can use my bios from repo, it will boot with a blackscreen to open core.
  [https://github.com/sjoerdvz/Gigabyte-Z490-Aorus-Elite-AC-Bios.git]